Henry Wilcoxon

 Henry Wilcoxon (born Harry Frederick Wilcoxon; 8 September 1905 – 6 March 1984) was a British-American actor and film producer, born in the British West Indies.
-He was known as an actor in many of director Cecil B. DeMille's films, also serving as DeMille's associate producer on his later films.
+He was best known as part of the stock company of director Cecil B. DeMille, playing both leading men and supporting roles, and also serving as DeMille's associate producer on his later films.

 Early life

-Wilcoxon was born on 8 September 1905 in Roseau, Dominica (then administered as part of the British West Indies).
-His father was English-born Robert Stanley 'Tan' Wilcoxon, manager of the Colonial Bank in Jamaica and his mother, Lurline Mignonette Nunes, was a Jamaican amateur theatre actress, descendant of a wealthy Spanish merchant family.
+Wilcoxon was born on 8 September 1905 in Roseau, Dominica (then administered as part of the British Leeward Islands).
+His English-born father was Robert Stanley 'Tan' Wilcoxon, manager of the Colonial Bank in Jamaica and his mother, Lurline Mignonette Nunes, was a Jamaican amateur theatre actress, descendant of a wealthy Spanish merchant family.

 Henry was close with his older brother, Robert Owen Wilcoxon, known as 'Owen'.
 Henry (known then by his born name, Harry) had a difficult childhood.
 His mother "disappeared suddenly and mysteriously" (presumably she died) when he was about a year old, and his father took him and Owen (aged four) to England with the intention that his own mother, Ann Wilcoxon, would care for them.
 But because the grandmother was too frail to care for the children, they were first sent to a bad foster home, where they became ill from malnutrition and neglect until this was discovered by the authorities, and they were moved to an orphanage.
 Harry suffered from rickets, and Owen developed a stutter and had epileptic fits.
 They were rescued from the orphanage to a new foster home run by the more caring Stewart family, at Springfield House in Acton, London.

-After several years Harry's father 'Tan', with his new wife Rosamond took the children home with them to Bridgetown, Barbados, where they were educated.
+After several years Tan Wilcoxon, with his new wife Rosamond, took the children home with them to Bridgetown, Barbados, where they were educated.
 Harry was sent to Wolmer's Boys School in Kingston, Jamaica and Harrison College, Barbados.
 Harry later claimed that at 14 he was 'almost' the underwater swimming champion of Barbados and good enough to become a salvage diver.

-Harry and his brother Owen were known as 'Biff' and 'Bang' to friends and family due to fighting skills gained in amateur boxing.
+He was also an avid amateur boxer, earning him and his brother Owen the nicknames 'Biff' and 'Bang'.

 Acting

-After completing his education, Wilcoxon was employed by Joseph Rank, the father of J. Arthur Rank, before working for Bond Street tailors Pope and Bradshaw.
-While working for the tailors, Wilcoxon applied for a visa to work as a chauffeur in the United States, but upon seeing his application refused, turned to boxing, and then to acting.
+After completing his education, Wilcoxon moved to London, where he was employed by Joseph Rank, the father of J. Arthur Rank, before working for Bond Street tailors Pope and Bradshaw.
+While working for the tailors, Wilcoxon applied for a visa to work as a chauffeur in the United States, but upon seeing his application refused, returned to boxing, and then to acting.